Manuel Margot Preview, Player Props: Rays vs. Blue Jays

-The Tampa Bay Rays, including Manuel Margot (.324 batting average in his past 10 games), battle starter Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Friday at 7:07 PM ET.
+On Saturday, Manuel Margot (hitting .351 in his past 10 games) and the Tampa Bay Rays play the Toronto Blue Jays, whose starting pitcher will be Hyun-Jin Ryu.
+First pitch is at 3:07 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Red Sox.
+In his previous game he had a one-hit performance (1-for-4) against the Blue Jays.

 Sportsbook Promo Codes